Organ donation (taking from a living person)

 • The person with whom she lives as a couple for at least 2 years

-• Any person with whom she has a close and stable emotional relationship for at least 2 years.
+• Any person with whom they have had a close and stable emotional relationship for at least 2 years.

 Cross-Donation